 An eye cream that works well during the day under makeup is e.l.f.
 Holy Hydration Eye Cream with Hyaluronic Acid + Peptides.
 It contains hyaluronic acid and a peptide complex (Matrixyl 3000) to address the signs of aging under the eyes.

 For the evening, I’m currently loving this luxuriously silky eye cream from Tatcha.

 Related: Do You Really Need An Eye Cream?

 There you have it!
-I know, it sounds like quite a process and it can be, but you can choose how many steps you want to incorporate into your skincare routine.
-This guide will just help you in determining what to use and where in your routine you should use it.
+I know it sounds like quite a process, and it can be, but you can choose how many steps you want to incorporate into your skincare routine.

-On that note, it’s time for my skincare routine, so I’m off to follow the steps above in order to take good care of my skin.
+On that note, it’s time for my skincare routine, so I’m off to follow the steps above to take good care of my skin.
 Here’s to YOUR good skin health!